-Read why My SOS Family emergency SOS Alert System can help travellers contact their emergency SOS contacts when there was no phone signal.
+Read why My SOS Family emergency SOS Alert System can help travellers contact their emergency SOS contacts even in the wilderness when there no phone signal.

 Imagine a bold 30 something man called Johnathan who likes to keep active and makes the best of living in the country by going on long hikes.